What is the difference between a will and estate planning?

 3. Seek professional advice

 You should seek advice from trusted financial, legal and medical professionals.
-Talk to a financial adviser (particularly if your estate is substantial) to help set out the steps you need to take.
+Talk to a financial Adviser (particularly if your estate is substantial) to help set out the steps you need to take.
 Not only will they be able to advise on issues such as Inheritance Tax and asset preservation, but they can assist with ensuring your financial accounts are titled correctly and that any beneficiary designations are up to date.

 4. Review and update